SanielX/Serenity-Update-Manager/Readme.md

     }
 }
 ```
 There is also a file in Resources folder called `CLR_Ex_Order.asset`.
-You should add this to your gitignore, since this file is generated automatically each recompile.
+You should add this file to your `.gitignore`, since this file is generated automatically each recompile.

 _Note: Exceptions are handled if UNITY_ASSERTIONS is enabled.
 Otherwise, if any of your scripts throws whole loop will be aborted_